 - Helft mir doch gerade (= in this very moment) mal die Sachen hoch(zu)tragen.
 (Request)

-- In the following sentence however, doch mal means you are sick of repeating the same thing over and over: Hör doch mal (besser) zu!
+- However, with certain verbs, doch mal means you are annoyed: Hör doch mal (besser) zu!
+Pass doch (mal) auf!
 (You can tell the difference easily because of (1) the intonation – this one actually sounds harsh – and (2) the imperative stands alone.)

 This interesting modal particle has absolutely nothing to do with the affirmation adverb ja that normally has a comma after itself or can stand alone (Ja, ich mach das.)